 Riding in bunches is dangerous.
-I have put together these key points that will help you stay upright in fast moving bunches and increase your chances of finishing your ride without crashing.
+I have put together these key points that will help you stay upright in fast moving bunches and races in the hope to help you increase your chances of finishing your ride without crashing.
 This article is a must read for anyone that rides or intends to ride or race in fast moving bunches…

 Always ride close to the front of the bunch: